Race regulations 2023

 4.1 Definition of date, place and time of award delivery

-Ratings and Awards:
+Rankings and Awards:

--There will be no monetary prizes.
+-There will be no cash prizes.

-Overall | Trophy’s to the first 3 | Trophy’s to the first 3 |
+All ranksMedals to the first threeMedals to the first three

-All ranks | Medals to the first three | Medals to the first three |
+ColetiveTrophy’s to first three teamsTrophy’s to first three teams

 4.2 Definition of individual and team age / gender categories

-At the year of the race
+In the year of the race

-F/M JUV (16 and 17 years old) Trail Curto
+F/M JUV (16 to 17 years old) Short Trail only

-F/M JUN (18 to 19 years old) Trail Curto
+F/M JUN (18 to 19 years old) Short Track and Long Track only

-F/M SEN (20 to 34 years old)
+F/M SEN (22 to 34 years old)

-At the day of the race
+On the day of the race

 F/M VET 35 (35 to 39 years old)